dseguy/changedBehavior/behavior/unset_cast.rst

 ______
 .. code-block:: output

-   PHP Deprecated:  The (unset) cast is deprecated in /codes/unset_cast.php on line 4
+   PHP Deprecated:  The (unset) cast is deprecated

-   Deprecated: The (unset) cast is deprecated in /codes/unset_cast.php on line 4 int(1)
+   Deprecated: The (unset) cast is deprecated int(1)